 There are a number of undergraduate research opportunities both for students attending the University of Wisconsin-Madison and students attending other undergraduate institutions.
 These opportunities include both paid research or research for credit.
 If you are a first or second-year student or transfer student we may be able to set up an opportunity through the Undergraduate Research Scholars Program.
 Juniors or seniors at UW-Madison should check out the Hilldale Undergraduate Fellowship and the Holstrom Environmental Research Fellowship.
 If you qualify for the Federal Work-Study we can also set up a flexible hourly position to perform research in the lab.

-Send an email briefly describing your background and interests, how much time you would like to spend in the lab, and what you hope to get out of your research experience.
+To inquire about current and upcoming opportunities, send an email to Prof Chris Zahasky (firstname.lastname@example.org) describing your background and interests, how much time you would like to spend on research, a copy of your unofficial transcripts, and what you hope to get out of your research experience.

 Examples of currently available projects:

 Prospective graduate students

 There are a range of project and funding options available to pursue a Master’s or Ph.D. in the hydrogeology program in the Department of Geoscience.
 In addition to research projects available on currently funded projects, there are many opportunities for us to work together to fund graduate research through additional internal (i.e. University) or external funding sources (e.g. NSF Graduate Research Fellowship).